 Like most others on this list, these cards are particularly rare.
 That is easy to understand in this case as most of the donut boxes were probably discarded after the product was gone.
-But some collectors did think to keep them and you can expect to usually pay at least a few hundred bucks for a decent copy on the rare occasion you can find them.
+But some collectors did think to keep them and you can expect to usually pay starting prices of about $1,000-$1,500 for a decent copy on the rare occasion you can find them.

 Now, the image on this one isn’t entirely identical.
 You’ll notice the presence of a catcher in this card, a well-defined home plate, and a slightly different stadium in the background.
 But the general pose is the same and it wouldn’t surprise me if it was modeled after the same image.